dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/infobright/Getting-started-analysing-your-data-in-Infobright.md

 	WHERE page_url IS NOT NULL
 	GROUP BY dt ;

-For more queries, please see the [analytics cookbook][analyst-cookbook]
+For more queries, please see the [analytics cookbook][analysts-cookbook].

 <a name="sql-admin" />
 ## 2. Querying the data in Infobright using a SQL admin tool